ADMISSION REQUIREMENTS

 RATIO

-PRE-NURSERY: Up to 10 children in each class with two class teachers – an English Language and a Chinese Language teacher.
+PRE-NURSERY: 1:6 / with two Class Teachers – an English Language and a Mandarin Teacher.

 RATIO